-The prayers for the second day of the holiday mirror those of the first, with the requisite additions for Shabbat.
+he prayers for the second day of the holiday mirror those of the first.

 One significant difference is the recitation of Yizkor on the second morning of Shavuot.
 Yizkor, a special memorial prayer for the departed, is recited four times a year.
 The fourth and final time of each year is the second day of Shavuot.